Mlzzzzz/MSU_CSE482_RecommandationSystem/README.md

 We'd absolutely love to hear from you!
 If you have any thoughts, ideas, or questions about our project, please know that we're more than happy to engage.
 Don't hesitate to reach out to us at: molinqin@msu.edu.

-The demonstration of our website can be accessed at the following URLs: http://13.58.31.191 and http://18.223.20.111 (as an alternative).
+The demonstration of our website can be accessed at the following URLs: http://167.71.109.94/.
 Please note that our website is hosted on free servers, which may occasionally enter a sleep mode after periods of inactivity.
 If you experience any difficulty accessing the website, we recommend trying again after a few minutes.
 This should allow the servers to reactivate.
 For immediate assistance or if the issue persists, please feel free to contact us via email.

 Additionally, the free servers we currently utilize are intended for educational purposes and are not optimized for large-scale data analysis.
 As a result, the generation of recommendations may experience latency due to the fluctuating performance of the server cluster.
 During our testing on a personal laptop, we found that the time taken to generate recommendations is approximately ten times faster than on the website.